deoac/Semi-Literate/docs/markdown/Literate.md

 # This section will be as far as many users bother reading
 # so make it as educational and exemplary as possible.

 ```
 # DESCRIPTION
+`Semi::Literate` is based on Daniel Sockwell's Pod::Literate module

 A full description of the module and its features.
 May include numerous subsections (i.e. =head2, =head2, etc.)

 # BUGS AND LIMITATIONS